lodeguns/MOOs-An/README.md

 > osc.paths.list.Rdata

-For each pathway considered are present all the possible SOPs and MOPs.
+For each pathway considered are present all the possible SOPs and MOPs discretised.

 Operons AND protein complexes compressions
 > osc.paths.list.cai.poly.Rdata      #SOPs of CAI